 Step 3 – Lower resolution

-Click the gear in right top corner and change the windows size to 1280×720 resolution.
-According to Riot Games the LoL client works best with this setting.
+Click the gear icon in the right top corner and change the size of the window to 1280×720 resolution.
+According to Riot Games, the LoL client works best in this setting.

 Step 4 – Close other processes

-League of Legends client is built using chromium so its actually a modified version of web browser, because of that it’s very CPU and RAM itensive and in some cases requires better hardware to run than the actual game.
+League of Legends client is built using chromium so it's actually a modified version of a web browser, because of that it’s very CPU and RAM intensive and in some cases requires better hardware to run than the actual game.

 - Before starting the client press ctrl+shift+escape and click performance

 - Sort the processes by CPU / RAM and close programs that are using a lot of resources and aren’t needed.
 Make sure to not close windows services or processes.